-Entries to the 2017 Australian Geographic Nature Photographer of the Year competition are now open.
-Entries will close on Friday 24 Februray 2017.
+Entries to the 2017 Australian Geographic Nature Photographer of the Year competition have now closed.

 2017 Australian Geographic Nature Photographer of the Year